-The secure models of Moxa's V3200 Series computer are secure-by-default and certified to IEC 62443-4-2 SL2.
-However, on many occasions, the default security settings are unintentionally changed and they no longer adhere to the standard, especially when conducting customization development on the computer.
+The secure models of Moxa's Arm-based computers are secure-by-default and are compliant with the IEC 62443-4-2 SL2 requirements.
+However, on many occasions, the default security settings could unintentionally change, especially when customizing the computer, making them not adhere to the standard.

-Moxa Guardian is a security diagnosis tool that gives you an overview of the gap between the current security configurations based on the IEC 62443-4-2 Security Level 2 standards and the Moxa recommended security configurations.
+Moxa Guardian is a security diagnosis tool that gives you an overview of the gap between the current security configurations and the IEC 62443-4-2 Security Level 2 standards.
 Make sure you run the security diagnosis before deploying the product.
-Refer to Security Diagnosis Tool section for details usage of Moxa Guardian
+Refer to Security Diagnosis Tool section for details usage of Moxa Guardian.